Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

 - Display a customized thank you page

-In contrast, SurveyMonkey enables us to configure the following settings related to how a user can submit a form:
+In contrast, SurveyMonkey enables us to configure the following:

 - Instant results (redirect users to a page where the graphical summary of the options chosen by other users will be shown)

 Microsoft Forms display users’ response data in basic textual and graphical format.
 However, it provides enough information to analyze the users’ response behavior.
 You can also export all data in an excel file.

 In comparison, SurveyMonkey provides more details about user responses.
 In the paid version, you can export data.
 It also categorizes the user responses into the following three sections:

 - Question Summary (answers of all users are displayed for each question)